Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 similar to `var` declarations.

-In contrast, if we take the non-synchronized `Lazy` implementation, a code that does not contain a data-race for the lazy property might cause it elsewhere.
+In contrast, if we take the non-synchronized `Lazy` implementation, code that does not contain a data-race for the lazy property might cause it elsewhere.
 In particular, two concurrent reads of a lazy property could trigger concurrent initialization and lead to a data-race on another property: